 To access these Modules, navigate to WordPress Admin->Dokan->Modules.

-Lastly, every extension had to be purchased separately and uploaded in the zip files, and then install and activate.
-But now you can easily go to the Dokan in-built Modules page to find all the modules which provide in your package.
+Lastly, every extension had to be purchased separately and uploaded in the zip files, and then installed and activated.
+But now you can easily go to the Dokan in-built Modules page to find all the modules that are provided in your package.

 Activating a Module